miladtulabi/regression-tehran-house-price/README.md

 Notice: I've used train/test split instead of train/dev/test!

-Hope you find it useful!
+Hope to find it useful!